GreatSymphonia/pnp-server/README.md

 ---
 ### Autoinstall

-With [**_autoinstall_**](/autoinstall/README.md) you can update e new device your desired software image.
-This is intended to use with a lot of identical devices (from one product family) you just want them to get updated without any manual intervention.
+With [**_autoinstall_**](/autoinstall/README.md) you can update a new devices to your desired software image.
+This is intended to use with a lot of identical devices (from one product family), where you just want them to get updated without any manual intervention.
 There is no device configuration included,

 ---
 ### ZTP

-With [**_ztp_**](/ztp/README.md) you can update and configure a lot of different devices at the same time in a fully automated way.
+With [**_ZTP_**](/ztp/README.md) you can update and configure a lot of different devices at the same time in a fully automated way.
 ZTP uses the day0 pyton guest shell.

 ---
 ### PnP